2DegreesInvesting/tilt.company.match/README.md

 ## Example

-Here is a minimal example of what you can do with the package tilt.copmany.match.
+Here is a minimal example of what you can do with the package tilt.company.match.
 For a complete and gentle walk-through see [Get started](https://2degreesinvesting.github.io/tilt.company.match/articles/tilt-company-match.html).

 ``` r